 Simply put, spondylitis is a type of arthritis that affects the spine and sacroiliac joints, and may affect other joints, as well.
 It is characterized by inflammation of the sacroiliac joints (where the hip bones meet the sacrum, or lower spine), the facet joints of the spine and even the intervertebral spaces and discs.
 In addition, spondylitis normally includes the fusing of ligaments and other soft tissue in the joints to the bone, and in some cases, the spontaneous fusion of bones such as the vertebrae – a condition known as ankylosing spondylitis.
 In all forms of spondylitis, there is no indication that another type of arthritis is at work.

-Treatment of any spondyloarthropathy begins with the basics:
+Treatment of spondylitis, or any spondyloarthropathy, begins with the basics:

 - Pain medication